New Garmin touchscreen sports-watch hits the FCC

 Essential reading: Top fitness trackers and health gadgets

-As spotted by the5krunner, the filing was made public earlier today.
+The filing was made public earlier today.
 The documentation does not reveal the name of the watch or much in terms of specs.
 Instead, it refers to a “Body-Worn Transmitter”.
 Other info that can be gathered includes that will be a touchscreen device with a round display and a single physical button on the right.
 It will also have an NFC chip for contactless payments, BLE and the ability to connect to ANT+ sensors.

 We are expecting a soon-ish launch of the Forerunner 245 and Forerunner 935 plus (or 945), but considering the design specs this is unlikely to be a device in the Forerunner line.
 None of them have a touchscreen and they have two physical buttons on the right, not one.

 A watch that does fit these specs is the Vivoactive 3 (and Vivoactive 3 Music).
 Could it be that Garmin is planning on upgrading the devices in this range and bumping them up to 3 Plus or 4?
 The Vivoactive 3 was launched about a year ago, and the Music version this June.